troytop/troytop.github.com/_posts/2013-05-14-trying-out-jenkins.markdown

 Note: Jenkins regarded build #21 as a succes, but the application actually fails on Stackato because not enough memory has been allocated to successfully run Jekyll.
 In a real world continuous deployment setup, you would set up tests for this.

 Fixing the `mem:` setting for build #22.

+Build #23 adds categories, should be no breaking changes.